nathenharvey/someara.github.com/source/_posts/2012-12-21-promises-lies-and-dryrun-mode.markdown

 <h2> make -n </h2>

 {% img left http://upload.wikimedia.org/wikipedia/commons/thumb/2/29/Ford_assembly_line_-_1913.jpg/566px-Ford_assembly_line_-_1913.jpg 300 %}

+Many tools in a sysadmin's belt have a dry-run mode.
+Common utilities like make, rsync, rpm, and apt all have it.
+Many databases will let you simulate updates, and most disk utilities can show you changes before making them.

+"People have been doing this for years!
+It should be easy to get a list of what actions a tool will take!
+As a matter of fact, NOT performing a dry-run on a system is just plain irresponsible!"

+Not exactly.

 The <a href=http://pubs.opengroup.org/onlinepubs/009695399/utilities/make.html">make</a>
 utility is the earliest example I can find of an automation tool with